Lemoncode/d3js-typescript-examples/01-bar-chart/Readme.md

 - If we run the sample we will see that a single ugly black rectangle is shown, why? because we are creating a fix width rectangle per item in the same X position.
 Let's add some offset to each of the bar charts.
-In this case on the _x_ attribute we get a function that contain the current enty information (datum party/seats), and the position (index) in the array of data.
+In this case on the _x_ attribute we get a function that contain the current entry information (datum party/seats), and the position (index) in the array of data.

 ```diff